Our next class will be today at 8PM.

 Takagi Yōshin Ryū

 Takagi Yōshin Ryū ("The High Tree Raised Heart School") is a Jutai Jutsu Ryūha founded during the 15th Century by Takagi Oriuemon Shigenobu.
 This Bodyguards school is designed to attack in a very fast manner so that the opponent cannot roll or escape.
 Movements are explosive, and incorporate natural recoil or resistance to take the opponent's balance, drive them into the ground and finish with pinning or restraining them.
-Hatsumi Masaaki is the 17th Sōke in the lineage of Takagi Yōshin Ryū.
+Sakasai Norio is the 18th Sōke in the lineage of Takagi Yōshin Ryū.

 Gikan Ryū ("The Mirror Justice School") is a Koppō Jutsu Ryūha founded during the 16th Century by Uryu Hangan Gikanbo.
 It is based on skills and techniques learned from Sougyoku Kan Ritsushi, Sōke of Gyokko Ryū and Koto Ryū.
 Focused on Koppō Jutsu, Hicho Jutsu (jumps) and Senban Nage (blade throwing), it contains specialized strikes, kicks, and throws.
 Gikanbo's punch was so powerful that he once broke a sword (although it was rumored that he hid a Tessen (iron fan) in his hand).
-Hatsumi Masaaki is the 15th Sōke in the lineage of Gikan Ryū.
+Sakasai Norio is the 16th Sōke in the lineage of Gikan Ryū.

 Guidelines for participation in the Bujinkan